 In August 2014, the SEC adopted substantial revisions to Regulation AB under the Securities Act and other rules regarding the offering process, disclosure and reporting for "asset-backed securities," as that term is defined in the Exchange Act.
 In addition, pursuant to the Dodd-Frank Act, in October 2014, the SEC and other regulators adopted risk retention rules that require, among other things, that a sponsor of asset-backed securities, its affiliate or certain other eligible parties retain at least 5% of the credit risk underlying a non-exempt securitization, and in general prohibit the transfer or hedging of, and restrict the pledge of, the retained credit risk.
-The risk retention rules took effect for non-exempt residential mortgage-backed securities transactions issued on or after December 24, 2015 and on or after December 24, 2016 for all other non-exempt securitizations.
-Fannie Mae cannot predict what effect these new rules will have on the marketability of asset-backed securities.
+The risk retention rules took effect for non-exempt residential mortgage-backed securities transactions issued on or after December 24, 2016 for all other non-exempt securitizations.
 These rules should not be applicable to the Notes because the Notes are not asset-backed securities as defined in the Exchange Act.
-However, if the Notes are viewed in the financial markets as having traits in common with asset-backed securities, the Notes may be less marketable than asset-backed securities that are offered in compliance with these rules.
-Furthermore, if it is determined that the Notes are asset-backed securities as defined in the Exchange Act, the issuance and offering of the Notes will result in violations of certain rules and regulations applicable to asset-backed securities, including

-Regulation RR and Rules 15Ga-1 and 15Ga-2 under the Exchange Act.
+However, if the Notes are viewed in the financial markets as having traits in common with asset-backed securities, the Notes may be less marketable than asset-backed securities as defined in the Exchange Act, the issuance and offering of the Notes will result in violations of certain rules and regulations applicable to asset-backed securities, including Regulation RR and Rules 15Ga-1 and 15Ga-2 under the Exchange Act.
 It is unclear what effect any such violation may have on transaction parties.